 Throughout their Seconday Education Agora Sant Cugat International School pupils perfect their creative, critical and reflective thought.
 While separate subjects are taught, connections among them are also fostered.
 Classes focus on global, real-life issues and concerns and foster the development of communication skills, understanding and a sense of social responsibility.
-Agora Sant Cugat International School is a candidate school for the International Baccalaureate (IB) Middle Years Programme (MYP) and wishes to obtain authorisation as an IB World School and teach its programmes at all the formative education stages.
+Agora Sant Cugat International School is an autorized school for the International Baccalaureate (IB) Middle Years Programme (MYP) and wishes to obtain authorisation as an IB World School and teach its programmes at all the formative education stages.

 The secondary curriculum aims to shape people who are able to understand the world and have an active and critical role in our society.
 To do this we promote dialogue and communication through a methodology that works on study techniques and habits that foster constancy, tenacity and discipline.
 This methodology of participation allows pupils to develop critical and constructive thought, self-control, and self-discipline, all necessary values for a successful career.

 A trilingual education is key at this stage.
 Each subject has its own working language (English, Spanish or Catalan) and the pupils study a second foreign language (German or French).
 Languages are not the only way our pupils acquire global readiness, they also take part in programmes and experiences that foster cultural exchange and there is a crossover in their subjects among the three main working languages.